projectcalico/calico/docs/source/arch-felix-and-acl.rst

 Felix, the Calico Plugin and the Calico ACL Manager
 ---------------------------------------------------

-This document describes a planned new architecture that clearly separates Calico’s core function from how that function is integrated into the environment that Calico is running – for example, OpenStack, CoreOS or some other cloud OS; or a switch OS such as Cumulus Linux.
-The components of the new architecture, and the interactions between them, are shown in the following diagram.
+This document describes the architecture of Calico, where Calico's core function is separated from the integration of that function into the environment that Calico is running – for example, OpenStack, Docker, CoreOS or some other cloud OS.

+The components of this architecture, and the interactions between them, are shown in the following diagram.

 .. figure:: _static/calico_API_arch_Sept_2014.png